focus-editor/focus/LOG.md

 # TODO
-- Fix the drawing of selection when cursor pos is up
 - When pressing Ctrl+S, write the buffer to disk and mark as not modified (ignore standalone buffers for now)
 - Reload from disk
     - When a file is changed elsewhere, if the buffer is not modified, update it with the opportunity to undo